Cancer waiting times

 Your GP, dentist, optometrist (eye doctor) or nurse will arrange your referral to see a hospital doctor (specialist), or to have tests.
 They should tell you if this is an urgent suspected cancer referral.
 An urgent referral can be worrying.
 But remember that more than 9 in every 10 people (more than 90%) referred this way will not have a diagnosis of cancer.

-In England, an urgent referral means that you should see a specialist within 2 weeks.
-As part of a wider NHS England plan, this 2 week timeframe will eventually be removed as a target.
-But your GP will still refer you urgently if they think you might have cancer.
+In England, an urgent referral used to mean that you should see a specialist within 2 weeks.
+From October 2023 this 2 week timeframe was removed as part of a wider NHS England plan.
+It was replaced by the Faster Diagnosis standard (see below) .
+A GP will continue to refer someone urgently if they think they might have cancer.
 This practice won't change.
-You will still see a specialist or have tests as soon as possible.

 Waiting for tests